iossifovlab/gpf/userdocs/administration/getting_started.rst

 Besides the startup data instance some initial bootstrapping of GPF is also necessary.

-To make bootstraping easier a script `wdae_bootstrap.sh` is provided that prepares GPF for initial start.
+To make bootstrapping easier, the script ``wdae_bootstrap.sh`` is provided, which prepares GPF for initial start.

 The bootstrap script creates a working directory where the data will be stored.
 You can provide the name of the working directory as a parameter to the boostrap script.
-For example, if you want the working directory to be named `gpf_test` use following command:
+For example, if you want the working directory to be named `gpf_test`, use the following command:

 .. code-block:: bash

     wdae_bootstrap.sh gpf_test

-As a result directory named `gpf_test` should be created with following
+As a result, a directory named `gpf_test` should be created with following
 structure:

 .. code-block:: bash